fetchai/docs-archived/docs/etch-language/sharded-state.md

 endfunction
 ```

+## Querying with default values

 Let's add some query functions to get the `ShardedState` values.
 Notice that when you query the data, you provide default values and receive the actual value.

+!!!
+Note
+    The annotation `@query` is used in smart contract code and unnecessary for testing with the `etch` VM.

 ``` c++
 function main()